simbo1905/no-framework-pickler/ARCHITECTURE.md

 value-like types such as `UUID`, `String`, `enum` was well as container-like such as optionals, arrays, lists, and maps of value-like types.

+All reflective operations are done during Meta-stage (Construction Time) in `Pickler.forClass(Class<?>)` on the public API of records.
 The library avoids deep reflection on the Object-stage (Runtime) "hot path"  for performance.
-All reflective operations are done during Meta-stage (Construction Time) in `Pickler.forClass(Class<?>)` on the public API of records.
+It should also not do map lookups or other switch statements that can be made final variable to use at the Object-stage.

 This construction resolves public method handles and "unreflects" them to get direct method handles.
 It then creates functions that are delegation chains that are used at runtime without further reflection.
 This is done by constructing type specific serializers using: